 Some offer camarotes that are "All inclusive" meaning all food and all drinks are included in the price of the ticket.
 Others offer an "Open Bar" all you can drink included in the price, but charge for food separately, while others offer free beer, but charge for the cocktails.
 And then, there's the difference in the quality of the food.
 Camarote Salvador, for instance, has their party catered by the best restaurants in Salvador while at another camarote, you may only find "standard cafeteria" fare.

-Also, while all camarotes have some form of "club action" --- a dance floor held down by a DJ --- others, like Camarote Salvador, bring national renowned and international DJ's to "hype" the party.
-Their parties have been headlined by superstar DJ's like Tiesto, David Guetta, and Dimitri Vegas & Like Mike.
+Also, while all camarotes have some form of "club action" --- a dance floor held down by a DJ --- others, like Camarote Salvador, bring national renowned and international DJ's and artists to "hype" the party.
+Their parties have been headlined by superstar DJ's and artists like Tiesto, David Guetta, Ne-Yo, and Pitbull.
 Some of the camarotes also contract live bands to perform on stages inside.
 Again, the best, and most expensive of the camarotes have top name international and national acts like Bob Sinclair, Marcello MC2, or Anitta to fire up their parties, while less expensive camarotes, if they have live shows, may only offer local cover bands.

 Something else worth noting; some of the camarotes are owned or sponsored by a particular carnival bloco and as such have an affiliation with a popular carnival band.
 Camarote Nana is owned by the carnival Bloco Nana and therefore has an affiliation with Pagode star, Leo Santana.
 Camarote Cerveja & Cia with mega-star Ivette Sangalo.
 When these bands and their trios are out on the carnival circuit, they will stop to play a set directly in front of their camarote.